 TLDR: I am a journalist and editorial strategist.

-I'm currently a Senior Editor and Director of Emerging Platforms at The Hill where I cover national politics.
+I'm currently a Senior Editor and Director of Emerging Platforms at The Hill where I cover national politics, breaking news, and protests.
 I previously covered the 2016 presidential race on social media and oversee content strategy for new platforms and products such as Snapchat, Instagram, Facebook Live and 360 degree video.
 You can read a bit about my work on Snapchat in this recent Digiday article.

 I am also a freelance tech reporter for Mic.com where I write about digital culture, social media, memes, and internet stars.

 Previously, I served as an Executive Producer at People and Entertainment Weekly where I launched INSTANT, a video-first media brand backed by Time Inc. focused on covering internet celebrities.
 I also wrote articles about YouTube stars, conducted on-camera interviews for People.com, and provided content strategy for emerging platforms such as Snapchat Discover and Wishbone.

 I have consulted for the Daily Mail, Refinery 29, The Atlantic, WordPress, and Maxim.
 For nearly two years, I also served as Freelance Director of Strategy and Partnerships at Mental Floss, where I built the brand's partnership and syndication network from the ground up.

 Before my stint consulting, I was a tech reporter at Business Insider where I covered early-stage startups and tech culture.
 In addition to my reporting, I oversaw syndication partnerships on BI's Tech vertical, managed freelancers, and solicited and edited guest posts and opinion pieces.